Solving Systems of Linear Equations by Addition

 We frequently need to multiply both equations by something in order to eliminate a variable.

-Eliminate the variable x from the system of equations to get an equation in y.
+Eliminate the variable x from the following system of equations to get an equation in terms of y.

 The coefficients on the x are 3 and 2, which have a common multiple of 6.
 If we multiply the first equation by 2 and the second equation by 3, we're almost there:

 Now the coefficients on x in the two equations are the same, which is close, but no cigar.
-Again, we are not referring to a literal cigar.
+Again, we're not referring to a literal cigar.
 We can't condone smoking.

 We'll make things easy on ourselves and go chronologically.
 Emphasis on "logically."
 If we pick the first equation, we have